You pay NO BOOKING FEES when booked using this web-site.

 The secluded, enclosed, sunny garden is a lovely feature of this property and seating is provided on the Yorkshire stone patio for you to enjoy the view.

 Calderdale has been made famous recently by being the film location for two BBC drama tv series, Last Tango in Halifax and Happy Valley.
 The beautiful moorland scenery of the Pennines is less than 10 minutes drive from the cottage and Haworth, the home of the famous Bronte sisters is just 30 minutes away.
 The Calder and Hebble Navigation and the Rochdale Canals are within walking distance of the cottage or hire a barge from Sowerby Bridge marina.
-Happy Days cycles has bikes to hire for you to explore the many cycle ways in the area.
+Happy Days Cycles has bikes to hire for you to explore the many cycle ways in the area.
 Public transport is excellent with buses close by and stations at both Halifax 2 miles and Sowerby Bridge 1 mile.
 Both towns have an excellent range of shops, pubs and restaurants to enjoy Yorkshire hospitality but there are more local ones too.
 The Wainhouse Tavern is a neighbour and is well known by ale trailers for its cask ales.
+CAMRA has just given it an award too.
 It also offers delicious home cooked food.

 Leeds, York and Manchester are excellent day trip destinations or you may choose to explore the local markets of towns such as Hebden Bridge.
 The Yorkshire Dales NP and the Peak District NP are only an hours drive away and the coastal towns of Blackpool, Southport and Lytham St Anne's just a little more.

 On street parking is available.